ISOMETRIC AND PERSPECTIVE PROJECTIONS

 called two point perspectives as the edges of

-3. 3.When an object has its three faces inclined
+the object converge to two vanishing points. - 3.When an object has its three faces inclined

 to the picture plane, its perspective is called